 Yes!
 My process is very specific and collaborative.
 Firstly, I suggest strongly that before we meet to shoot photos that you have a very specific set of visual elements in mind that you want to capture.
 Let me know any lighting requirements you might have as well and I can provide them.

 On the day of the shoot, I will provide the artistic director with an iPad that mirrors the photos on the camera as they’re taken.
 The director can make adjustments, suggest different shots and make sure that we get exactly what you’re looking for.
 My job at the photo shoot is to help you realize your artistic vision.
 Through technology, I can assure that happens as quickly and easily as possible.
-You can find examples of this in the archives for Footlite’s Putnam County Spelling Bee.
+You can find examples of this in the archives too.

-It is the overarching philosophy of Indy Ghost Light to be a service provider to the Indianapolis arts community and do whatever is in our power to make Indy look like a premier arts destination.
-If you have further questions or requests, please drop me a line.
+It is the overarching philosophy of Indy Ghost Light to be a service provider to the Indianapolis arts community.
+We’re here to help.